 Attractive positions established in wind power

 Over time, Statkraft has developed a strong position within onshore wind power and has a substantial project portfolio in Norway, Sweden and the UK.
-In 2003, the Group opened its first wind farm on Smøla, and has since developed solid expertise in all phases from project development to operations and maintenance.
-In Sweden, Statkraft put 328 MW in operation over the course of 2014.
+In 2002, the Group opened its first wind farm on Smøla, and has since developed solid expertise in all phases from project development to operations and maintenance.

 Strategic focus areas